-When To Introduce A Bedtime Routine
+When To Introduce a Bedtime Routine

 Routines are great for everyone — babies and parents alike.
-It never hurts to start working on a bedtime routine, as long as you remember that babies only start developing the ability to follow one around 6-8 weeks (source).
+It never hurts to start working on a bedtime routine, as long as you remember that babies only start developing the ability to follow one around 6-8 weeks (5).

-Creating an early routine is more of a loose practice to get yourself, your family, and eventually your baby into the habit.
+Creating an early routine is more of a loose practice to get yourself, your family, and eventually, your baby into the habit.

 There are a few steps to establishing a bedtime routine.

-2. Take baby steps
+2. Take Small Steps

-They likely won’t sleep for more than 3 hours anyway, so take your time and keep it simple.
+They likely won’t sleep for more than three hours anyway, so take your time and keep it simple.
 Bring in something new every few days as you feel it’s needed.
 Don’t be afraid to adjust!

-This move definitely takes practice.
+This move takes practice.
 Before your baby hits a deep sleep, lay them in their sleeper while they’re drowsy and slightly aware.
-Starting young will help them familiarize with falling asleep alone, and if they’re tired enough, they won’t start crying for your attention.
+Starting young will help them familiarize themselves with falling asleep alone, and if they’re tired enough, they won’t start crying for your attention.

-Not everything you do before bedtime can be done in the day, but some rituals can!
+Not everything you do before bedtime can be done in the day, but some rituals can.
 If you enjoy massaging your baby lightly before they sleep, make this a practice before naps, too.

-5. Be adaptable
+5. Be Adaptable